placek/pocket-nt/README.md

 ## Features
 - **Parallel text comparison:** Directly compares two different Bible texts side by side, starting synchronization at the beginning of each chapter.
-- **Multiple texts available:** Includes several Bible texts for comparison, which can be found in the `db/` directory of the project.
+- **Multiple texts available:** Includes several Bible texts for comparison.
+The Bible texts used in this project are sourced from the library of Bible databases[^1].
 - **Pocket PDF format:** Generates a pocket-sized PDF suitable for printing or viewing in standard PDF viewers.
-- **Data source:** The Bible texts used in this project are sourced from the library of Bible databases[^1].
+However other formats are also available.

 ## Getting Started
 To use this PDF generator, follow these steps: